lazopm/garden-api/README.md

 # Garden API
-A simple AWS Serverless api for my automated garden.
+A simple AWS Serverless api for an automated garden.

 ## Install
 `yarn install`